-During the upcoming fiscal year, I will join the CPA Atlantic School of Business Board of Directors.
-There are several initiatives underway within the profession surrounding education and this will be a primary focus area for me throughout the year.
+There is a multi-year project in progress related to the new CPA education program.
+Together with my PTB colleagues, and with my relatively new role on the CPA ASB board, I am heavily focused on the successful development of the new CPA education program and growth of the CPA profession in the province.
 As a Director of CPA ASB, I will be closer to the decision-making processes and will work to improve alignment between our provincial, regional and national initiatives in this area.
 I will continue to work with CPA ASB on recruiting new students into the program to maintain an adequate flow of candidates to meet demand and replace the number of members retiring from the profession each year.

-We will deliver and monitor the discipline process to ensure that, as a profession, we maintain the public trust.
+We will deliver and monitor the discipline process to ensure that as a profession we maintain the public trust.
 The practice inspection program remains a strategic priority and we will ensure we continue to meet the rigorous policies we have established to inspect our members on a regular schedule.
-We will remain focused on ensuring our members meet the continuing professional development requirements, and our new member portal will help keep our members informed as to their position relative to the requirements.
-Through regular communication and our focus on providing alternate professional development opportunities we hope to improve access to the professional development our members need to enable them to maintain the high level of competency that the public expects.
+We will remain focused on ensuring our members meet the requirements of our continuing professional development policy, and our member portal will help keep our members informed as to their position relative to the policy.
+Through regular communication, and our focus on providing alternate professional development opportunities, we hope to improve access to the necessary professional development for our members and enable them to maintain the high level of competency in their respective professional roles that the public expects.